 - Practice standing exercises: support their hindquarters with a rolled towel or your hands while they bear weight for 30â60 seconds

-- If you can access a canine rehabilitation therapist (a vet who specializes in physical therapy for dogs), now is an ideal time to start â hydrotherapy (underwater treadmill) is particularly excellent at this stage
+- If you can access a canine rehabilitation therapist (a vet who specializes in physical therapy for dogs), now is an ideal time to start â hydrotherapy (underwater treadmill) is particularly well-regarded at this stage for rebuilding strength with minimal spinal stress

 - Knuckling happens when the nerve signals between the brain and paws aren’t fully reconnected yet